Key Takeaways:

 Now, let’s say you decide to sell your painting on Etsy.
 You take a picture of it and upload it to your shop.
 That picture is also automatically protected by copyright, just like the original painting.

-Adding a copyright symbol (©) to your work is like putting up a sign that says “This is mine, don’t touch it!”
+Adding a copyright symbol (©) to your work is like putting up a sign that says “This is creator exclusive, don’t touch it!”
 However, even if you don’t include the symbol, your work is still protected.

 Think of copyright registration like a secret code that only you know.